mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 #### Activity

-Our goal is to build the fastest paper airplane, but we first need to answer a question - what paper shape, is ideal for building paper airplanes?
+Our goal is to build the fastest paper airplane, but we first need to answer a question - of the three available paper 'shapes'm wgucg is ideal for building paper airplanes?

 Form groups of three, to discuss this question for 2 minutes: